Klamath River: Flooding

-The mouth of the Klamath and nearby sections of the river are susceptible to oceanic tsunami surges, and fatalities have occurred there during the 1964 and 2011 Japanese tsunami.
+The mouth of the Klamath and nearby sections of the river are also susceptible to oceanic tsunami surges, and fatalities have occurred there during the 1964 Alaskan and 2011 Japanese tsunamis.

 Geology

 The Upper Klamath Basin, defined by the drainage area of the Klamath River above Iron Gate Dam, is a unique transitional area between the Cascade Range to the west and the Basin and Range Province of the northern Great Basin to the southeast.
 This region extends from the southern Lower Klamath Lake area into the Lost River and Upper Klamath Lake basins.
 Crustal stretching and block faulting created a topography with characteristics similar to both regions.
 Almost the entire basin is a graben region, bearing basin and range characteristics, formed by uplifting and subsidence along several north–south faults.

 Pre-Quaternary, igneous and sedimentary rocks compose the Yonna Formation, which crosses much of the region and rises above the surface in large outcroppings of solid rock in many of the ridges.
 Underlying rocks are generally younger from east to west.
 The many ridges crossing the upper Klamath Basin divide it into valleys with up to 330 ft of vertical relief, and drainage patterns generally follow the topography.
 An extensive geothermal system occurs deep underground within the upper basin, creating hot springs and artesian springs, but is not well understood.
 Further south, in the Shasta River area in Siskiyou County, much of the underlying rock is composed of lava flows issuing from the Mount Shasta volcanic region.